1973 Major League Baseball postseason: Oakland Athletics (AL) vs. New York Mets (NL)

-This was the second World Series appearance for the Mets.
-They last went to the World Series in 1969, where they upset the Baltimore Orioles in five games.
-The Athletics had made their second straight World Series appearance.
-The previous year, the Athletics fended off a late comeback by the Cincinnati Reds to win the title in seven games.
+This was the third New York–California matchup in the World Series (1962, 1963).
 The Athletics defeated the Mets in seven games to win their second straight World Series title and seventh overall.

-Game 1 was a pitchers' duel between Oakland's Ken Holtzman and New York's Jon Matlack, which was won by the former as the Athletics prevailed by a 2-1 score.
-Game 2 was an offensive duel which went into extra innings - the game remained tied at six until the top of the twelfth, when the Mets put up four runs to take the lead for good.
+Game 1 was a pitchers' duel between Oakland's Ken Holtzman and New York's Jon Matlack, which was won by the former as the Athletics prevailed by a 2–1 score.
+Game 2 was an offensive slugfest which went into extra innings - the game remained tied at six until the top of the twelfth, when the Mets put up four runs to take the lead for good.
 The Athletics put up one more run in the bottom of the twelfth, but could manage no more as George Stone earned a save and helped the Mets even the series headed home to Queens.
-Game 3 went into extra innings yet again, but this time the Athletics would prevail as Bert Campaneris scored Ted Kubiak with a go-ahead RBI single in the top of the eleventh.
+Game 3 would be another extra-innings contest, but this time the Athletics would prevail as Bert Campaneris scored Ted Kubiak with a go-ahead RBI single in the top of the eleventh.
+Game 3 was Willie Mays’ final postseason game.
 In Game 4, the Mets jumped out to a big lead early and did not relinquish it, as Matlack held the Athletics' offense to just one run scored after eight innings, evening the series at two games each.
-Jerry Koosman and Tug McGraw helped the Mets shutout the Athletics in Game 5 to take a 3-2 series lead headed back to Oakland, now one win away from pulling off an even bigger upset than what they accomplished in 1969.
+Jerry Koosman and Tug McGraw helped the Mets shutout the Athletics in Game 5 to take a 3–2 series lead headed back to Oakland, now one win away from pulling off an even bigger upset than what they accomplished in 1969.
 However, their lead would not hold.
-Catfish Hunter outdueled the Mets' Tom Seaver as the Athletics won Game 6 by a 3-1 score, forcing a seventh game.
-Game 7 was yet another pitcher's duel between Holtzman and Matlack, who were both on three-days rest, and once again Holtzman prevailed as he and closer Darold Knowles helped the Athletics win by a 5-2 score to repeat as World Series champions.
+Catfish Hunter outdueled the Mets' Tom Seaver as the Athletics won Game 6 by a 3–1 score, forcing a seventh game.
+Game 7 was yet another pitcher's duel between Holtzman and Matlack, who were both on three-days rest, and once again Holtzman prevailed as he and closer Darold Knowles helped the Athletics win by a 5–2 score to repeat as World Series champions.

-The Athletics would successfully pull off a three-peat the next year against a fellow California rival in the Los Angeles Dodgers.
-The Mets would not return to the World Series again until 1986, where they defeated the Boston Red Sox in seven games.
+The Athletics would successfully pull off a three-peat the next year against a fellow California rival in the Los Angeles Dodgers in five games.
+They would also win the World Series again in 1989 against their Bay Area rival San Francisco Giants in a sweep, which would ultimately be their last title in Oakland, as the team would move to Las Vegas after the 2024 season.

+The Mets would win their next and most recent championship in 1986 over the Boston Red Sox in seven games after being a strike away from elimination twice in Game 6.

+Broadcasting

+NBC televised all postseason games nationally in the United States.
+Each team's local broadcaster also televised coverage of LCS games.